cryptoprx/flipprxone/README.md

 ---

-© 2024 FLIPPRX ONE.
-All rights reserved.
+© 2025 FLIPPRX ONE.
+CROAKWORKSAll rights reserved.

 **Your Keys.
 Your Crypto.
 Your Future.**